1.c) Stars, expansion of the Universe and dark energy

 According to Global Mechanics, supporting medium of electromagnetic waves is gravitational field –luminiferous aether or tension of the longitudinal curvature of global aether.
 A direct consequence is that velocity of electromagnetic waves will be additive concerning displacement of this tension.

-To be compatible with the Theory of Cosmic Inflation, the velocity of decompression of global aether should be greater than the speed of light.
+To be compatible with the Theory of Cosmic Inflation, the velocity of decompression of global aether should be higher than the speed of light.
 In this case, collisions between matter and antimatter could help verification of this statement, though we doubt current technology has the necessary precision.

 As mentioned in the book on Global Mechanics, another mechanism that could provoke displacements in global aether could be the neutrinos, if they came from longitudinal folds in the filaments of global aether.
 As we know, stars produce large quantities of neutrinos.